-If you've ever accrued a late fee after losing a bill, thrown away spoiled peaches you forgot to eat, or bought yet another pair of sunglasses because you couldn't find yours, then you know being disorganized can cost you money.
+If you've ever had to pay a late fee after losing a bill, thrown away spoiled peaches you forgot to eat, or bought another pair of sunglasses because you couldn't find yours, you know firsthand that being disorganized costs you money.
+And conversely, organizing your home saves you money.

 At best, clutter in the home causes mistakes, late fees, overdue payments, and missed deadlines.
 At worst, a house in chaos can eat away at your finances, mar your credit, and reduce your productivity.
-That's a whopping price to pay for being disorganized.
+That's a whopping price to pay.

 “Do you think organizing is just for appearances?" asks Lisa Gessert, president of Organizing.buzz, a professional organizing service in Staten Island, N.Y.
 "Organizing your home is financially beneficial."
-Gessert stresses to clients the need to sort, purge, assign things a home, and containerize.
-“This process saves people tons of money."
+Gessert stresses to clients the need to sort, purge, assign things a home, and "containerize."
+She says, “This process saves people tons of money."

 Related: The Link Between Clutter and Depression

-Here's why being organized saves you money, and how to get your home into shape:
+Here's why being organized saves you money and how you can get your home into shape:

 Disorganization in the Home Office Costs You: